top of page

 Image 16.2 – Adding an ‘Alert’ in Tradingview

-The only drawback is it doesn’t provide many alerts facilities for free users.
-One has to register for the ‘pro’ version to get more alerts facilities.
+The only drawback is it doesn’t provide many alert facilities for free users.
+One has to register for the ‘pro’ version to get more alert facilities.

 Tradingview App